How to Choose the Best Pillow

 The last point to keep in mind is the pillow material.
 Factories make pillows from all sorts of materials, and you may be tempted to go with the cheapest or more readily available option.
 We’re here to tell you to do the work upfront and weigh your options.

-The material to get the most praise is bamboo.
-Eco-friendly, sustainable, and ultra-soft, bamboo has become the best-rated material for luxury bedding.
-Perfect for hot sleepers, bamboo bedding is naturally temperature regulating, wicking away heat and moisture from the body, and leaving the sleeper cool and comfortable.
-Not only that, but bamboo is naturally hypoallergenic and antibacterial.
+The material to get the most praise is bamboo viscose.
+Ultra-soft, comfortable, and breathable, bamboo viscose has become among the best-rated material for luxury bedding.
+Perfect for hot sleepers, bamboo viscose bedding is temperature regulating, wicking away heat and moisture from the body, and leaving the sleeper cool and comfortable.
+Not only that, but bamboo is naturally hypoallergenic.
 That means less washing and more sleeping.
-Bamboo is a must for anyone looking for optimal comfort without the hefty price tag.
-Check out our favorite bamboo pillow here!
+Bamboo viscose is a must for anyone looking for optimal comfort without the hefty price tag.
+Check out our favorite bamboo viscose pillow here!

 As overwhelming as choosing bedding can be, we hope that our guide has given you the tools you need to get the best sleep of your life.
 Let us know in the comments if you have any questions about choosing pillows!